saherneklawy/spark-talk/vms/README.md

 - `vagrant ssh` to ssh into the VM

 Note that the location from which you run vagrant is accessible inside the VM as `/vagrant`

+The python notebooks can be accessed from [http://localhost:8001](http://localhost:8001).